Tarotar30127/cs312/project-dijkstras/network-routing-project-report.md

 ### Design Experience

-*I talked to Kyle Mak and Collin Verbanatz about the different parameters we are going to use to measure the runtime of two different shortest path algorithm implements.
-I used graph size, graph density meaning how many edges in the graph.
+*I talked to Kyle Mak and Collin Verbanatz about the different parameters we are going to use to measure the runtime of two different shortest path algorithm implemented.
+We are using graph size, graph density meaning how many edges in the graph as parameters to help measure the efficiency of algorithm.
 The more dense is 1.0 and the less densely connected is 0.6.
-I will test both heap PQ and linear PQ and I predict that the Heap
-PQ will be faster than linear PQ in the sparser graph and high graph size.*
+I will test both heap PQ and linear PQ and I predict that the Heap PQ will be faster than linear PQ in the sparser graph and high graph size.*

 ### Empirical Data